RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 - RingCX AI Contact Center: $65 per user

-If you need a more robust business phone system, you may want a RingCentral Contact Center plan:
+If you need a more advanced business phone system, you may want a RingCentral Contact Center plan:

-The RingCX plan costs $65 per agent per month for core features, integrations, AI capabilities, and workforce engagement tools.
+The RingCX plan includes core phone features, integrations, AI capabilities, and workforce engagement tools.

 - Predictive dialer